Skip to Content

 General reporting policies

 • Accuracy is a reporter’s primary job.
-They should work hard to meet this standard.
-Should they become aware of any errors, questions of accuracy, or confusion, they should immediately issue an appropriate correction or clarification if needed.
+Should they become aware of any errors, questions of accuracy, or confusion, they should immediately issue an appropriate Correction or Editor’s Note with clarification if needed.

-• Any significant changes to a story post-publication will be accompanied by a Correction of Editor’s Note.
+• Any significant changes to a story post-publication will be accompanied by an Editor’s Note.

 • When a story is based primarily on the opinions and commentary of the writer, it will be labeled as Commentary.

-• Coverage decisions and other editorial choices are made exclusively by the reporters of Gazetteer.
+• Coverage decisions and other editorial choices are made exclusively by the reporters and editors of Gazetteer.
 Business-side colleagues do not decide what we cover, or how.

-• Reporters should always disclose their job and purpose when conducting interviews.
-Undercover reporting requires the approval of an editor, and should only be undertaken if there is a compelling public interest, and the sought-after information cannot be obtained by other means.
+• Reporters should always disclose their job and purpose when conducting interviews except in rare occasions when they may need to go undercover to get information that cannot be gotten any other way.
+Undercover reporting requires the approval of an editor, and should only be undertaken if there is a compelling public interest, and the sought-after information cannot be obtained directly.

-• No story drafts may be sent to any parties outside of Gazetteer prior to publication.
+• No story drafts or quotes are sent to any parties outside of Gazetteer prior to publication.
+Quotes may be summarized for fact checking purposes.

 Attribution

-• All story language must be original, or else properly attributed in quotation marks.
+• All writing must be original, or else properly attributed in quotation marks.

 • All images and embedded multimedia must be properly credited.